-A Company Application was filed by our Company ("Operational Creditor") before the Mumbai Bench of National Company Law Tribunal for initiating corporate insolvency resolution process under Section 8 and 9 of the Insolvency and Bankruptcy Code, 2016, against M/s Gammon India Limited ("Corporate Debtor") for recovery of amount of ₹ 130.68 lakhs owed by the Defendants to our Company (the "Suit") towards the supply of materials supplied for their 30MW Baggesse Based Cogeneration Project.
+- A Company Application was filed by our Company ("Operational Creditor") before the Mumbai Bench of National Company Law Tribunal for initiating corporate insolvency resolution process under Section 8 and 9 of the Insolvency and Bankruptcy Code, 2016, against M/s Gammon India Limited ("Corporate Debtor") for recovery of amount of ₹ 130.68 lakhs owed by the Defendants to our Company (the "Suit") towards the supply of materials supplied for their 30MW Baggesse Based Cogeneration Project.
 The application was filed pursuant to non-payment of the award amount as awarded by the MSME authority on December 30, 2016 at the interest rate of 24% as notified by RBI as per MSME Act, 2006 and as confirmed by the Madras High Court on November 28, 2022.
 The Operational Creditor issued and dispatched a Demand Notice via speed post on March 16, 2023 and via email on March 24, 2023 but did not receive any reply.
-The matter is currently pending.

-An Arbitration application bearing number 09 of 2023 was filed by our Company ("Claimant") before the Hon'ble Sole arbitrator, Keerthikiran Murali, against M/s Madhucon Sugars and Power Industries Limited ("Defendant") for recovery of payment amounting to ₹ 68.12 Lakhs owed by the Defendants to our Company (the "Suit") towards the supply of piping and appurtenances by our Company.
+Our Company withdrew the Company Application filed before the Mumbai Bench of National Company Law Tribunal for initiating corporate insolvency resolution process under Section 8 and 9 of the Insolvency and Bankruptcy Code, 2016 against the Corporate Debtor.
+On the above grounds, our Company subsequently has filed an application to initiate corporate insolvency resolution process under the Insolvency and Bankruptcy Code, 2016, under Rule 6 of the Insolvency and Bankruptcy (Application to Adjudicating Authority) Rules, 2016, before the Mumbai Bench of National Company Law Tribunal, on the same grounds as mentioned above.
+The company application is presently pending for admission and the application to initiate corporate insolvency resolution process are pending before the Mumbai Bench of National Company Law Tribunal.
+Subsequently, the Corporate Debtor issued a demand draft bearing number 508715 dated May 27, 2025 drawn in our favour for the sum of ₹ 21.99 lakhs towards payment of principal amount as claimed in the above petition.
+The matter is currently pending. - b) An Arbitration application bearing number 09 of 2023 was filed by our Company ("Claimant") before the Hon'ble Sole arbitrator, Keerthikiran Murali, against M/s Madhucon Sugars and Power Industries Limited ("Defendant") for recovery of payment amounting to ₹ 68.12 Lakhs owed by the Defendants to our Company (the "Suit") towards the supply of piping and appurtenances by our Company.
 The arbitration was initiated pursuant to the Madras High Court order on December 21, 2018 to set aside the order of the MSME Facilitation Council on July 11, 2018 that directed the Respondent to pay principal amount of ₹ 20.53 lakhs along with interest and to refer the dispute for arbitration.
-The Claimant approached the MSME Council for the recovery of dues and to nullify the penalty imposed by the Respondent for late delivery since the delay was attributable to the actions of the Defendant and the mutual extension of time for completion of the project on account of delay.
-The matter is currently pending before the Hon'ble Arbitrator.